safeerahmed100/safeerahmed100/README.md

-During my free time, I actively contribute to open-source projects on GitHub.
-Due to my significant contributions to DuckDuckGo, I was appointed as a maintainer and community leader with write access to all of DuckDuckGo's repositories.
-I have also made contributions to a variety of other open-source projects and organizations, including Mozilla, Angular, Svelte, Node.JS etc
+In my free time, I actively explore and learn new technologies to broaden my skill set and enhance my contributions to open-source projects.
+I enjoy diving into various frameworks and languages, keeping up with industry trends, and applying my knowledge to real-world challenges.
+This continuous learning fuels my passion for development.